balena-io/balena-cli-advanced-masterclass/README.md

 ```

 As you can see, it looks like if we set the `LOG_DEBUG` environment variable,
-we'll get some debug logging.
+we'll get some debug logging (If you don't see this message ensure you are pushing the code from this masterclass, and not `balena-cli-masterclass`!).
 So let's use `balena env` to do this:

 ```shell
 $ balena env add LOG_DEBUG true --application cliFleet